 For more on these attributes, see the Statement on the core values and attributes needed to study medicine.

 Each medical school uses an admissions test as part of its entry requirements.
-There are three admissions tests.
+There are four admissions tests.
 Medical schools each state on their websites which test they use.
 You might sit different combinations of these tests according to the medical schools you intend to include in your application.

 UK Clinical Aptitude Test (UKCAT)